AmolTandon07/LEETCODE/README.md

 # LEETCODE-STRING
-This is a repository containing all the solved Leetcode String problems.
+This is a repository containing all the solved Leetcode problems.